Are Antihistamines OK if I Have High Blood Pressure?

 However, both Dr. Fonarow and Dr. Lawrence caution that people with high blood pressure can run into trouble if they seek allergy relief by turning to antihistamine meds that also contain certain decongestant ingredients.
 That's because some antihistamine/decongestant combinations contain one of two decongestant ingredients that have the potential to be problematic: pseudoephedrine or phenylephrine.

 Harvard Health Publishing notes that the decongestant Sudafed — which contains pseudoephedrine — is one well-known example.
 Claritin-D is another.
 But, they're just examples of many over-the-counter and prescription combination options that contain one of the ingredients that's potentially harmful for people with high blood pressure.
+Harvard Health Publishing experts point out that both ingredients constrict blood vessels in the nose and sinus.
+This eases nasal congestion by causing swelling to subside and nasal fluid to flow.
+The result is considerably easier breathing.

 The problem, however, is that the constrictive properties of these particular decongestants is not confined only to the nose.
 They also constrict blood vessels throughout the body.
 And that, says Harvard Health Publishing, can ultimately lead to a spike in blood pressure.
+For that reason, both Harvard Health Publishing and Mayo Clinic experts stress that antihistamine/decongestant combinations that contain either pseudoephedrine or phenylephrine should be handled with caution by people with high blood pressure.

 The bottom line, says Dr. Fonarow, is that if you have high blood pressure and also struggle with allergies, "decongestants containing ephedrine, pseudoephedrine or phenylephrine should be avoided."